SolarFramework/conan-solar/README.md

 # conan-solar
-conan recipes for SolAR framework
+You will find on this repository conan recipes used for the SolAR framework.